Frequently Asked Questions

 You've heard the expression "Don't count your chickens before they hatch."
 Well, at Cackle Hatchery® our business demands for us to count our chickens before they hatch and to make it even harder our business demands we count (estimate) our chickens before the eggs are even laid.
 We fulfill 95% of the shipping dates we give you for your orders and we apologize if you should be one of the few customers who encounter a delay in the shipment of your chick order.
 We would notify you by phone as soon as any delay is encountered.
 We thank you for your business and hope we earn your business.
 Sincerely, Smith Family

 Do the customers pay for shipping?

 Yes, internet orders automatically figure your shipping for you with online orders.
 Mail in orders or phone orders use our shipping chart.
-Shipping charges are just not the postage.
-The Shipping charge covers postage to your Post Office, and box, padding, nesting, any heater, HydroAid, any special packaging because of weather and cost associated with delivery of your order to our regional post office dispatch for truck or flight.
+Shipping charges are not only the postage.
+The shipping charge covers postage to your Post Office, and box, padding, nesting, any heater, HydroAid, any special packaging because of weather and costs associated with delivery of your order to our regional post office dispatch for truck or flight.
 Most of our supplies, books, incubators, brooders and medications are FREE shipping.
 Supply orders for Hawaii, Alaska and US Possessions will require additional fees for shipping.